John McCain's Death Fuels Debate About His Complex Legacy

 “Up to and including his final year in office, McCain’s bold declarations of principle were often later reversed, or quietly abandoned.”

-McCain’s maverick reputation, reputation of a man willing to put country over party, and many of his maverick moments were, in fact, fueled by “less-noble motivations – of pique or public relations,” the Rolling Stone concluded.
+McCain’s maverick reputation — the reputation of a man willing to put country over party — and many of his political decisions were, in fact, fueled by “less-noble motivations – of pique or public relations,” the Rolling Stone concluded.

-Senator John McCain’s career-long opposition to torture is, perhaps, what he will be remembered for, according to Vox, but although McCain was a “strong moral voice against torture, his willingness to compromise his principles tarnished that legacy.”
+Senator John McCain’s career-long opposition to torture is, perhaps, what he will be remembered for, according to Vox.
+The publication caveats this cenotaph by elaborating that although McCain was a “strong moral voice against torture, his willingness to compromise his principles tarnished that legacy.”